 By comparison, someone with a “preferred plus” policy (i.e. someone without ulcerative colitis and in excellent health) would pay about 20 dollars less per month.
 Likewise, had Janine’s ulcerative colitis been more serious and resulted in a colectomy, her rate would have been almost 40 dollars more than what she was offered.

-Now, it is important to know that your rates in general will differ based on your age, location, gender and other factors (including the coverage amount).
+Now, it is important to know that your rates in general will differ based on your age, location, gender and other factors (including the coverage amount, a $100,000 policy will be less expensive than a million dollar life insurance policy).
 With ulcerative colitis, rates depend on the severity of the disease as well as any treatment that has been given.
 Keep in mind that you can always help lower your rates by not smoking or using other tobacco products, as well as adopting any recommended diets in order to keep your ulcerative colitis under control.

 So, What If I’m Not Approved?